paulschick/meteorite-tracker/nasa-app/1-2021-notes/_2-random-image.md

 - Step 1 is to get the object being logged by the service into the component

 I should have the service emit this as an Observable, then the component can subscribe to it.

+Successfully emitted Subject from `ClickHandlerService`, and successfully subscribed to this in `RandomImagePageComponent`.
+Next this needs to be outputted to a DOM element.